cloudmesh-community/hid-sp18-523/project-report/report.md

 predicting prices.
 Docker image was created for reproducing.
 Performance was benchmarked on different cloud and local environment.
 On comparison we observed that prediction performance was best on AWS cloud.
+From above table we note that performance on AWS was 85 % faster compared to Azure and 265 % faster as compared to local.